 Best of luck, be cautious, but i hope it works out for you.

 There have been reported victims of rape and homicide for those who went eyeball (lingo for meeting an online acquaintance).
 Of course, successful dates don't reach the news, just the bad ones.
 Just Google these types of news for your awareness.
 While traveling to Manila is safe, its what you intend to do involves some risk.
-Take some safety precautions. over 4 years ago
+Take some safety precautions. about 5 years ago

 I am involved in a business in the Philippines and I travel to Manila often.